mzobeck/pactim/README.md

 # Summary of Steps

 1. Fork or download this repository.
 The folder structure is important for the scripts to work without modification.
 2. Download the data training data from SEER\*Stat Software (see below for instructions).
+This step can be skipped if you wish to use the models without training them from scratch.
 3. Run the scripts in the `scripts` folder.
-    -   `1_Make_Files` contains a script to train PACTIM.
+    -   `1_Make_Files` contains a script to train PACTIM (note: final models are already trained.
+The script may be skipped if you just wish to use the final models, which are available in the `models` folder.

     -   `2_Helpers` contains scripts for two helper functions that make it easier to produce predictions from PACTIM.